richard-viney/iso8859/README.md

 # Gleam ISO/IEC 8859 Decoder

-This Gleam library decodes ISO/IEC 8859 binary data into native UTF-8 strings.
+This Gleam library decodes ISO/IEC 8859 binary data into a native string.
 All 15 ISO/IEC 8859 encodings are supported.

 When targeting JavaScript the native `TextDecoder` is used instead.